unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

 ### Enhanced Word Aligner Example

-The `EnhancedWordAligner` component provides automated word alignment capabilities for Bible translation projects, combining machine learning with a user-friendly interface for manual corrections.
+The `EnhancedWordAligner` component provides interactive and suggesting word alignment capabilities for Bible translation projects, combining machine learning with a user-friendly interface for manual corrections.

 #### Usage Example